 On the plus side, while viewing may lack some impetus, the touchscreen presents something more pleasing to use.
 Responses for Windows 8 gestures are quick and easy while viewing angles are also substantial thanks to the IPS panel.

 Performance and Battery Life

-At the same time, it is important to point out that this isn’t a gaming rig or high-end device comparable to any Ultrabook or even many standard laptops.
-Performance on the whole is good, but when switching to something more entertainment driven, you will be left quite short.
-In addition to the poor display for watching movies, Intel’s integrated graphics doesn’t deliver performances that can accommodate more than the basic Windows Store games (Solitaire, Freecell, and the likes).
+At the same time, it is important to point out that this isn’t a gaming rig or high-end device comparable to an Ultrabook or even many standard laptops.
+Performance, on the whole, is good, but when switching to something more entertainment driven, you will be left quite short.
+In addition to the poor display for watching movies, Intel’s integrated graphics don’t deliver performances that can accommodate more than the basic Windows Store games (Solitaire, Freecell, and the likes).

 In terms of the battery’s performance, Asus has an indicated battery life of around 11 hours, which is fairly substantial for a hybrid device as it is.
 When considering the fact that the keyboard dock doesn’t include an additional power source of its own, extracting such long hours from the tablet’s battery alone is even more impressive.
 Power users can expect a charge lasting anywhere between 8 and 10 hours, whereas the average user can easily bypass the 11 hour mark, sometimes extending into 2 days on light usage.